 - Safe word

-Hysterical Literature is a funny exhibitionist way to share you love for books.
-It consists of one person reading and one other stimulating him/her under the table until she can’t take it anymore.
-Usually, the focus is on the person reading.
-It’s more a show than an activity, but it can serve as a nice warm-up for a play party.
+Hysterical literature is a funny exibitionist way to share you love for books.
+It consist of one person reading and one other stimulating him/her under the table until she can’t take it anymore.
+Usually the focus is on the person reading.
+It’s more a show than an activity, but it can serve as a nice warm up for a play party.

 Penis and pussy decoration

 A funny group activity where genitals are decorated.
-The facilitator should provide a bit of material for the decoration and give people ideas to let their imagination go wild.
-This can be coupled with a penis/vagina parade or a photo shoot.
+The facilitator should provide a bit of material for the decoration and give people ideas to let their immagination go wild.
+This can be coupled with a penis / vagina parade or a photo shoot.
 This is a collaborative performance.

 Penis and pussy naming